 We spent a night in Lima hoping that we could see the capital a little bit.
-Unfortunately, we were already so tired from the adventures we had in Cusco.
+Unfortunately, we were already so tired of the adventures we had in Cusco.
 We ended up staying in the hotel instead of exploring the city.
 We just went out for dinner and then back to Westin to cap the night.

 It was time to say goodbye to Peru.
 I had to fly to Bogota to catch my flight back to Manila after two days.
-I was supposed to stay in Peru for only three days to see Machu Picchu and then visit Ecuador.
+Initially, I was supposed to stay in Peru for only three days to see Machu Picchu and then visit Ecuador.
 I am so glad I had a detour and joined my friends in exploring the other attractions of Peru.
 It was all worth it.
 One of the best travels I’ve had in my entire life.